Can it be any more obvious? Vaccines are vital

 Why are so many parents ignoring medical experts and choosing not to vaccinate their children based on a myth?

 Maybe it's part of the same anti-intellectual trend that we have previously decried on this page: the bias and conceit that leads people to brand all reporting that challenges their beliefs or casts a public figure they like in a bad light as "fake news."

 Maybe it's mistrust of the healthcare industry in an era when medical bills can bankrupt people working two jobs and commonly prescribed painkillers can put patients on the path to a life-destroying opioid addiction.

-Maybe it's simple, old-fashioned gullibility of the sort that has allowed frauds, scammers and charlatans to prosper for centuries, whether tempting unwitting peasants to settle in bucolic Greenland, selling snake oil curatives to wide-eyed townspeople, or convincing cold-called seniors to buy $1,000 worth of iTunes gift cards to bail their wayward grandchildren out of jail in Mexico.
+Maybe it's simple, old-fashioned gullibility of the sort that has allowed frauds, scammers and charlatans to prosper for centuries, whether tempting unwitting peasants to settle in bucolic Greenland, selling snake oil curatives to wide-eyed townspeople, or convincing grandmothers to buy $1,000 worth of iTunes gift cards to bail their wayward grandchildren out of jail in Mexico.